 One part of the "three-legged stool" of support each student teacher receives during the Education Semester comes in the form of a college supervisor.
 The college supervisor's job is to visit each student teacher's classroom throughout the semester to observe teaching activity and to provide support for the student teacher as he or she moves through the experience.
-At Gettysburg College student teachers are fortunate to be served by two distinguished educators with extensive experience in the schools in and around Gettysburg.
+At Gettysburg College student teachers are fortunate to be served by a distinguished educator with extensive experience in the schools in and around Gettysburg.

-Ruggles started his career in 1969 as a sixth grade teacher at Keefauver Elementary, a position he held for ten years.
-He then became Head Teacher at the Meade School from 1979-83, while simultaneously supervising the Gettysburg Area School District’s Chapter I program.
-In 1983 Ruggles was named principal at Franklin Township Elementary in Cashtown, a position he held until 1999.
-He retired as principal at Lincoln Elementary in 2003 after a four-year stint there.
-If you visit Lincoln you may notice Ruggles’ smiling face adoring the wall in the lobby, along with a tribute to the 34 years of professional experience he gave to Gettysburg’s public schools.
-Ruggles earned his undergraduate degree and a Master's degree in Elementary Education at Shippensburg University and holds an Administrative II Elementary Principal license, which he earned at Western Maryland (now McDaniel College) in 1984.
+Ruggles started his career as a sixth grade teacher at the recently demolished Keefauver School on Lefever Street, a position he held for ten years.
+He then became principal at Meade School (now the Federal Pointe Inn), while simultaneously supervising the Gettysburg Area School District’s Chapter I program.
+In 1983 , Ruggles was named principal of Franklin Township Elementary, a position he held for 18 years.
+In 1999 he was named principal of the new fourth and fifth grade intermediate school, Lincoln Elementary, from which he retired after 5 years.
+If you visit Lincoln Elementary you may notice Ruggles’ smiling face adorning the wall in the lobby, along with a tribute for the 34 years of professional experience and service he gave to Gettysburg’s public schools.
+He has been with Gettysburg College since 2004.